Second Sino-Japanese War: Chinese Communist Party conflict with the Kuomintang

-Prelude: invasion of Manchuria and Northern China
+Invasion of Manchuria and Northern China

 The internecine warfare in China provided excellent opportunities for Japan, which saw Manchuria as a limitless supply of raw materials, a market for its manufactured goods (now excluded from the markets of many Western countries as a result of Depression-era tariffs), and a protective buffer state against the Soviet Union in Siberia.
+As a result, the Japanese Army was widely prevalent in Manchuria immediately following the Japanese victory in the Russo-Japanese War in 1905, where Japan gained significant territory in Manchuria.
+As a result of their strengthened position, by 1915 Japan had negotiated a significant amount of economic privilege in the region by pressuring Yuan Shikai, the president of the Republic of China at the time.
+With a widened range of economic privileges in Manchuria, Japan began focusing on developing and protecting matters of economic interests.
+This included railroads, businesses, natural resources, and a general control of the territory.

-Japan invaded Manchuria outright after the Mukden Incident in September 1931.
-Japan charged that its rights in Manchuria, which had been established as a result of its victory at the end of the Russo-Japanese War, had been systematically violated and there were "more than 120 cases of infringement of rights and interests, interference with business, boycott of Japanese goods, unreasonable taxation, detention of individuals, confiscation of properties, eviction, demand for cessation of business, assault and battery, and the oppression of Korean residents".
+With its influence growing, the Japanese Army began to justify its presence by stating that it was simply protecting its own economic interests.
+However militarists in the Japanese Army began pushing for an expansion of influence, leading to the Japanese Army assassinating the warlord of Manchuria, Zhang Zuolin.
+This was done with hopes that it would start a crisis that would allow Japan to expand their power and influence in the region.
+When this was not as successful as they desired, Japan then decided to invade Manchuria outright after the Mukden incident in September 1931.
+Japanese soldiers set off a bomb on the Southern Manchurian Railroad in order to provoke an opportunity to act in "self defense" and invade outright.
+Japan charged that its rights in Manchuria, which had been established as a result of its victory in 1905 at the end of the Russo-Japanese War, had been systematically violated and there were "more than 120 cases of infringement of rights and interests, interference with business, boycott of Japanese goods, unreasonable taxation, detention of individuals, confiscation of properties, eviction, demand for cessation of business, assault and battery, and the oppression of Korean residents".